+However, these methods require some form of the plant model, and thus, their application to the closed-loop controller {\it redesign} problem is limited.
+This motivates us to further develop a model-free approach for assisting the learning process of RL.

 In this paper, we propose a completely model-free approach to design an optimal control law, especially a nonlinear optimal regulator, for nonlinear systems while improving the transient learning performance and efficiency of RL.
+Specifically, we consider a situation where a closed-loop system with a stabilizing linear controller has an unsatisfactory performance level and requires redesign of the control law without knowing the mathematical model of the plant.
 The proposed approach consists of two steps.
-In the first step, we design a linear control law by an offline model-free method, which achieves a certain degree of performance and assists the learning process of RL.
-Then, in the second step, we use an online RL method to design a nonlinear control law that is connected, in parallel, to the pre-designed linear controller.
+In the first step, we measure the input-output response of the existing closed-loop system and design a quasi-optimal linear quadratic regulator (LQR) in an offline and model-free manner, which achieves a certain degree of performance to assist the learning process of RL.
+Then, in the second step, we use an online RL method to design a nonlinear control law that is connected, in parallel, to the pre-designed linear control law.
 As a result of this two-step design approach, the designed control law achieves a performance that cannot be realized by the linear control law alone.